Pleasure in Craft. The Germans

 Ah ah ah.
 You really are such a great guy, Ashish.
 If I were gay, I would marry you NOW.

-Well, I like both the Germans and the British, and I am kind of torn between them.
+Well, I like both the Germans and the British, and I am kind of torn between the two.
 Parallel to this attraction, there is the French (English, German, French are the languages I have studied, after all).

 The French belong to our same Latin civilization.
-They were in some way created by Julius Caesar, they speak the same bastard Latin we also speak, they have a similar sweet way of life or *dolce vita* (sweet life).
-So, gettin’ ahead with age I am starting to adore them more and more.
+They were in some way created by Julius Caesar, they speak the same bastard Latin we do speak, they have a similar sweet way of life or *dolce vita*.
+So, gettin’ ahead with age I am starting to like them more and more.
 Old people get pretty sentimental….puah, such disgusting weakness… but they are in my view among the most refined people in the world.

 PS